Emails you'd rather say than type

 FAQ

 Dictate the reply the way you'd explain it out loud — half-sentences, filler words, and backtracking are all fine — then select the transcript, press Cmd/Ctrl+Shift+P, and pick a shortcut like "Professional email."
 Rewrait rewrites the rambling transcript into a structured message right where your cursor is; review it, optionally flip between Warmer, Shorter, and More direct variants, and send.
-The key point: you never send raw transcription.
-Speech-to-text alone produces text that reads like talking, which is why most people quit dictating after a week — cleaning up the transcript costs more than typing would have.
-The rewrite step removes that cost.
+You review a rewritten message rather than sending the raw transcript.
+Speech-to-text alone can leave you with filler, repetition, and a buried ask.
+The rewrite step cleans up the transcript before you send it.
 And because Rewrait is a native layer on Mac and Windows rather than an email plugin, the same flow works in Gmail, Outlook, Slack, and your support desk.
-A 30-second spoken ramble typically comes back as three clean sentences.

 Yes — dictation language and output language are independent.
 Rewrait transcribes English, Spanish, Portuguese, French, and German, plus an automatic multilingual mode for people who switch languages mid-thought; you set the preference once in settings.
 The rewrite step then produces whatever the shortcut asks for: dictate your update in Portuguese, run an "English business email" shortcut, and the polished result comes out in English.
-For non-native English professionals this removes the slowest writing path there is — composing in your head in one language while typing in another.
-Say it naturally in the language you think in; send it in the language the recipient expects.
+Multilingual professionals can speak in the language they think in and send the result in the language their recipient expects.
 On Pro and Team plans transcription runs on Deepgram's nova-3 multilingual model; the Free plan includes basic dictation, enough to test the flow before upgrading.

 Dictation apps solve transcription.
-Wispr Flow, the best known of them, turns speech into clean, well-formatted text in any app and does it very well — but it's voice input only: what you get is what you said, tidied.
-If you think in finished sentences, that's enough.
-Most people don't: a spoken draft rambles, repeats itself, and buries the ask in the middle, so the transcript still needs editing before anyone should receive it.
-Rewrait covers both halves of the job — the same multilingual dictation, plus the rewrite layer dictation tools don't have: saved shortcuts, tone variants (Warmer, Shorter, More direct), and on Team plans your company's shared styles and approved context documents.
-The honest framing: if you only want fast, accurate speech-to-text, a dedicated dictation app is a fine choice.
+Tools such as Wispr Flow focus on turning speech into clean, well-formatted text.
+A spoken draft can still ramble, repeat itself, or bury the ask.
+Rewrait adds saved rewriting shortcuts, tone variants (Warmer, Shorter, More direct), and, on Team plans, your company's shared styles and approved context documents.
+If you only want speech-to-text, a dedicated dictation app may be the better choice.
 If you want to talk for 30 seconds and send something polished, transcription is half the job.

 No. The Free plan ($0) includes basic dictation and 30 rewrites a month at up to 1,000 characters — enough to test the dictate-then-rewrite flow on real messages.
-Pro is where dictation gets serious: $12/mo billed annually ($144/yr) or $15 monthly upgrades transcription to Deepgram's nova-3 multilingual model and adds unlimited rewrites, a 10,000-character limit, premium rewrite models, and API access.
+Pro costs $12/mo billed annually ($144/yr) or $15 monthly.
+It upgrades transcription to Deepgram's nova-3 multilingual model and adds unlimited rewrites, a 10,000-character limit, premium rewrite models, and API access.
 Team ($20/seat/mo billed annually, $25 monthly, no seat minimum) adds shared workspace styles and approved company sources, so a dictated draft gets rewritten in your team's voice rather than a generic one.
 Every new account also starts with a 14-day Team trial — full features, no card — which is the right way to judge transcription quality on your own accent, vocabulary, and language before paying anything.